Manny Pacquiao has never been ordered to face Yordenis Ugas despite the eight-weight legend losing his old welterweight belt.

 No doubting that the WBA will soon move to sanction a ‘regular’ fight for the secondary 147-pound title shortly.

-Outling their reasoning for striping Pacquiao, the WBA said: “According to its rule C.14, the WBA dictates that champions and their teams are required to know the WBA rules – to understand the regulations.
+Outling their reasoning for striping Pacquiao, the WBA said: “According to its rule C.14, the WBA dictates that champions and their teams must know the WBA rules – to understand the regulations.

-“Rule C.22-24 states that when a champion is unable to defend the belt for medical, legal, or other reasons beyond his control, he may be named ‘Champion in Recess.’
+“Rule C.22-24 states that when a champion cannot defend the belt for medical, legal, or other reasons beyond his control, he may be named ‘Champion in Recess.’

 “Documented medical reasons are to be presented before the WBA Medical Committee.
 Simultaneously, present legal grounds to the legal director and the Championships Committee.